 Decorating a festive table just got easier!
 Napkin rings can make all the difference and DIY napkin rings offer the most customization.
 Would you believe that you can make napkin rings out of recycled toilet paper rolls?
 Just customize the rolls with fabric and you can have some for every season.
-It’s a simple way to make a festive table that hardly costs a thing.
+It’s a simple way to set a stylish table that hardly costs a thing.

 I think almost everyone has materials on hand to make these easy DIY napkin rings.
 The base material is of course the toilet paper roll but you can also use wrapping paper tubes or paper towel tubes.

 It doesn’t take much fabric to cover the tubes so just some scrap leftover from a sewing project would suffice.
 If you are not a sewer, an old shirt is a great resource for some cool fabric.
-And, if you love of all of your shirts and have no scraps, you can always go to a fabric store and purchase swatches of fabric for real cheap.
+And, if you love of all of your shirts and have no scraps, you can always go to a fabric store and purchase fabric fat quarters for real cheap.

 I like to embellish with beads and especially like the glass leaf beads for a rustic touch.
-If you were making these for a Christmas table, you might want to use mini rusty jingle bells to embellish or for poker night – maybe some dice beads?
+If you were making these for a Christmas table, you might want to use mini rusty jingle bells to embellish with.
+And, for any dinner party, you could customize the napkin rings with a monogram using a typewriter key or a game letter tile.
 You can have so much fun with all of the variations.

 How To Make Toilet Paper Roll Napkin Rings

-- toilet paper rolls (or paper towel or wrapping paper tubes)
+- toilet paper rolls, paper towel rolls or wrapping paper tubes

 DIY Napkin Ring Instructions